-Key audit matter

-Valuation and Ownership of Investments (Note 6)

-The investment portfolio at 31 March 2021 comprised unlisted investments in Limited Partnerships.

-We focused on the valuation and existence of investments because investments represent the principal element of the net asset value as disclosed in the Statement of Financial Position in the financial statements.
+Key audit mat ter How the scope of our audit addressed the key audit matter Valuation and Ownership of Investments (Note 2, 5 and 6) The investment portfolio at 31 March 2022 comprised unlisted Investments in Limited Partnerships.
+We focused on the valuation and ownership of investments because investments represent the principal element of the net asset value as disclosed in the Statement of Financial Position in the financial statements.
 Furthermore, as all of the portfolio is unlisted, the availability of external evidence regarding pricing and valuation is limited.
 This is a key accounting estimate where there is an inherent risk of management override arising from the investment valuations being prepared by the Investment Manager.

-How the scope of our audit addressed the key audit matter

-Due to the nature of these investments we performed the following:

-- Reconciled the Cell's recorded investment valuations to either independent third party sources or the net asset value of the investments per the investments' latest audited financial statements - Obtained the latest audited financial statements of the unlisted investments and ascertained whether the underlying investments are being carried at fair value and whether the financial statements contained an unmodified audit report. - In consideration of ownership of all investments held at year end, we obtained a custodian confirmation and checked whether this was consistent with disclosures in the financial statements.
+Due to the nature of these investments we performed the following: Reconciled the Cell's recorded investment valuations to the capital statements and net asset value of the investments per the investments' latest audited financial statements.
+Obtained the latest audited financial statements of the unlisted investments and ascertained whether the underlying investments are being carried at fair value and thus resulting net asset value would be representative of fair value.
+Also, considered if any indication that net asset value is not an appropriate proxy for fair value.
+In consideration of ownership of all investments held at year end, we obtained an independent custodian confirmation and checked whether this was consistent with disclosures in the financial statements.
+Key observations: Based on the procedures performed we did not identify any matters to indicate that the ownership and valuation of investments are inappropriate.

-We also checked that investments were appropriately presented and disclosed in the financial statements.

-Key observations:

-Based on our procedures, we noted no exceptions and found management's key assumption to be within a reasonable range.